 Jennifer West, a Director is also a Director of Carbon West.
 Carbon West provided services to Carbon Neutral Charitable Fund in relation to survey data collected for CarbonCareTM.
+Devinder Singh a Director is also a Director of Podcasting Hub Australia and For Purpose Media and Marketing.
+The organisations provided services in relation to the podcast launched in the year and marketing services.

-17. Commitments
+19. Commitments

-Operating lease Commitments: There were no operating lease commitments at year end.
+Operating lease Commitments: There were no operating lease commitments at year-end.

-Planting Commitments: There were no planting commitments outstanding at year end.
+Planting Commitments: There were no planting commitments outstanding at year-end.

-18. Contingent assets and liabilities
+20. Contingent assets and liabilities

-Contingent assets: There were no contingent assets at year end.
+Contingent assets: There were no contingent assets at year-end.

-Contingent liabilities: There were no contingent liabilities at year end.
+Contingent liabilities: There were no contingent liabilities at year-end.

-19. Financial Instruments
+21. Financial Instruments